cookinrelaxin/cookinrelaxin.github.io/research.md

 The apparent optionality in what becomes the subject when the verb passive raises several deep questions about syntax.
 For instance, is syntactic movement deterministic?
 That is, if more than one possible mover exists, is there a rule or procedure that determines which gets to move?
-A prominent hypothesis says yes: whichever phrase is structurally *higher* within the original verb phrase must move to the subject position.
-This *could* explain the optionality between 1b and 1c, if there is optionality in whether the object or the PP is structurally higher within the verb phrase.

-Contrasts like that in 2 suggest that something else is going on.
+Contrasts like that in 2 suggest that the position of the object is critical in allowing the PP to move.
 We see in 2a that the object may ordinarily precede preposition-like verb "particles" like *down*.
 Interestingly, when Locative Inversion occurs, the object must *follow* the particle—compare 2c with 2c'.